mddazure/azure-vwan-microhack/README.md

 Do the same from on-prem-vm.

-Do you see the web pages from spoke-3-vm and spoke--4vm?
+:question: Do you see the web pages from spoke-3-vm and spoke--4vm?

 :point_right: Spoke routes

 Observe Effective Routes for spoke-1-vm, either in the portal or in Cloud Shell through

 `az network nic show-effective-route-table -g vwan-microhack-spoke-rg -n spoke-1-nic --output table`

-Which routes have been added to spoke-1-vm's route table?
-What is the next hop for the new routes?
+:question: Which routes have been added to spoke-1-vm's route table?

+:question: What is the next hop for the new routes?

 Again, realize that Virtual WAN installed these routes in the VNET automatically!